Suwayomi/Suwayomi-Server/README.md

 ## Is this application usable?
 Should I test it?
 Here is a list of current features:

-- Installing and executing Tachiyomi's Extensions, So you'll get the same sources
+- Installing and executing Mihon (Tachiyomi)'s Extensions, So you'll get the same sources
 - A library to save your mangas and categories to put them into
 - Searching and browsing installed sources
 - Ability to download Manga for offline read
-- Backup and restore support powered by Tachiyomi-compatible Backups
+- Backup and restore support powered by Mihon (Tachiyomi)-compatible Backups
 - Viewing latest updated chapters.

 **Note:** These are capabilities of Suwayomi-Server, the actual working support is provided by each front-end app, checkout their respective readme for more info.